-When: Vaccine-Preventable Diseases occur more frequently during the winter months.
-However, vaccine-preventable diseases tend to follow the school year.
-The large number of cases in February, March, and April are due to outbreaks of chickenpox in elementary schools.
+When: Vaccine Preventable Diseases occur more frequently during the winter months.
+However, vaccine preventable diseases tend to follow the school year.
+The large number of cases in October and November are due to novel H1N1 influenza activity.

 CHICKENPOX

 Healthcare Providers and Laboratories - report within 3 working days of identification